Noah446F6E6E656C6C79/LLM-IR-Compiler/README.md

 ## Architecture

-The compiler is written in strictly standard C99, focusing on high-performance execution and precise memory management.
+The compiler is written in strictly standard C99, with a focus on high-performance execution and precise memory management.
 It currently implements the entire Front-End of the compilation pipeline:

 * **Lexical Analysis (Scanner/Lexer):** * Implements a custom dynamic array (`TokenList`) to manage memory safely.
   * Processes raw text into a categorized token stream.